-There is a lot of work that goes into negotiating an insurance settlement and trying a personal injury lawsuit.
-After you have been in a car accident, taking on this time-consuming work may be the last thing you want to do, even if you're capable of doing it.
+A lot of work goes into negotiating an insurance settlement, not to mention filing a personal injury lawsuit.
+After you've been in a car accident, taking on this time-consuming work might be the last thing you want to do, even if you're capable of doing it.
 Handing things over to an experienced lawyer can reduce your stress and increase your chances of a good outcome.

-Whereas this may be your first time dealing with the ins and outs of an accident claim, injury attorneys have dealt with all manner of claims and a variety of insurance companies.
-They have experience obtaining the necessary evidence to support your claim, including gathering police reports, witness statements, medical records and bills, and employment and lost wage information.
+While this is likely your first time dealing with the ins and outs of an accident claim, car accident attorneys have dealt with all manner of claims and have faced the full range of insurance company tactics.
+They have experience gathering the necessary evidence to support your claim, including police reports, witness statements, medical records and bills, and employment and lost wage information.

-Your attorney will also be able to organize the evidence and prepare a settlement demand letter for the insurance company.
-If you are unable to settle your accident case, your attorney can take care of filing the necessary paperwork to start a court case and can deal with the defense attorneys on your behalf.
-Having someone knowledgeable handling the hard work of your case eases the burden on you, which is especially important if you have been seriously injured and are trying to recover from your injuries.
+Your attorney will also be able to organize the evidence and write a settlement demand letter to send to the insurance company.
+If you're unable to settle your accident case, your attorney can take care of filing the necessary paperwork to start a court case and deal with the defense attorneys on your behalf.
+Having a seasoned professional navigate the day-to-day work of your case eases the burden on you so that you can focus on recovering from your injuries.

 Perhaps the most important role a car accident attorney plays is the role of your advocate.
 Your attorney is ethically required to act with your best interests in mind at every stage of the claim process.
 Whether it's dealing with a car insurance company or presenting your case to a judge or jury, your attorney will be your champion, making sure your side of the story is heard and that you are compensated for all of your losses.

 Learn more about hiring the right injury lawyer.
 You can also connect with a lawyer directly from this page for free.